What Do Koi Fish Eat? Everything You Need to Know

 • hyacinths

-Although these are the most common foods that a koi fish will eat, they aren’t very picky about their diet.
+Although these are the most common foods that koi fish eat, they aren’t very picky about their diet.

 What do catfish eat - catfish feeding

 Since koi live in pond ecosystems, they constantly compete with other fish.
-In a domesticated and human-built environment, koi don’t have many competitors, however, as the food source (humans) provide food in the form of pellets or feed.
+In domesticated, human-made environments, koi don’t have many competitors because humans provide food in the form of pellets or feed.

-For domesticated koi, it’s usually better to underfeed than to overfeed as it is more likely to cause health issues.
+For domesticated koi, it’s usually better to underfeed than overfeed, as overfeeding is more likely to cause health issues.

-The ideal diet for koi is 32-36% protein and 3-9% fat.
-Additionally, you want to ensure that any feed given to koi is low in phosphorus.
-Too much in a pond ecosystem will promote unchecked algae growth and cause further health problems to koi and any other fish species.
+The ideal diet for koi generally contains 35-40% protein and 5-10% fat, depending on age and activity level.
+Be sure that any feed given to koi is low in phosphorus.
+Too much phosphorus in a pond ecosystem will promote unchecked algae growth and cause health problems to koi and any other fish in the pond.

 What do koi fish eat in the different seasons?